-ALASKA REPORT CARD 2018
+ALASKA REPORT CARD 2019

 Alaska's sex trafficking laws protect victims under 20 years of age, and the human trafficking law criminalizes exploitation through forced sexual performance; however, demand is expressly excluded and handled, instead, as prostitution.
-Victims of sex trafficking and commercial sexual exploitation of children (CSEC) may pursue civil remedies at any time, state law mandates restitution, and wiretapping is an available investigative tool in trafficking investigations.
+Further, state law does not prohibit the criminalization of minors for the crime of prostitution, nor does it provide for a specialized service response.